Vivid Gradient Generator Tool

-To get a gradient that avoids the gray dead zone, you don’t draw a straight line from A to B, you draw a biiiig curve.
+Put simply: to get a gradient that avoids the dreaded gray dead zone ☠️, you don’t draw a straight line from A to B, you draw a biiiig curve.

-You can create gradients in 3 different color systems in this tool (currently), which yield slightly different results:
+Currently, you can create gradients in 3 different color systems in this tool, which yield slightly different results.
+Here's the skinny:

-- HCL (hue-chroma-luminance): The default choice of this tool, HCL is an amazing color system that not only creates beautiful, rich gradients across a wide range of hues, but does so in a perceptually smooth way.
+- LCH (luminance-chroma-hue): The default choice of this tool, LCH is an amazing color system that not only creates beautiful, rich gradients across a wide range of hues, but does so in a perceptually smooth way.
 If you were to view the gradient in grayscale, you’d see only a smooth transition from a lighter to a darker gray – preventing the awful “banding” that you’ll see in some hand-picked gradients.
-(Note: the perceptually uniform nature of HCL also makes it great for data visualization color palettes)
+(Note: the perceptually uniform nature of LCH also makes it great for data visualization color palettes)

 Exporting a Gradient as an SVG Image